 The entry-level petrol is a 1.5-litre TSI with 148bhp; it’s reasonably punchy and pulls well for its size.
 We’d expect it to feel less zesty, yet it's just about adequate with five kids and a load of luggage on board.
 Its real selling point is refinement, as at idle you’d barely know it was on – and it only gets raucous above 4,500rpm.
 It’ll be a great choice for town dwellers or those doing low miles.

 The vast majority of Kodiaq buyers are expected to plump for a diesel, though, and we’d recommend doing the same.
-The 148bhp 2.0 litre offers plenty of performance for most needs, and a gutsy 340Nm of torque means it’ll handle being heavily laden with a family, or towing, better than the petrol.
+The 148bhp 2.0 litre offers plenty of performance for most needs, and a gutsy 360Nm of torque means it’ll handle being heavily laden with a family, or towing, better than the petrol.

 However, you have to rev the 2.0 TDI a little harder than some diesels.
 When we tested a five-seat Kodiaq 2.0 TDI 150 against a Mazda CX-5, it was two tenths slower than the Mazda from 0-60mph, with a time of 9.3 seconds.
 And, even with shorter gearing, it couldn’t match the CX-5 through the ratios.
 Still, in most of our acceleration tests it was only four tenths behind, which you’d struggle to notice on the road.

 The engine offers more than adequate performance, while the chassis and gearshift strike a nice balance between involvement, comfort and refinement.
 For SUV buyers, the latter two are more important than outright speed or handling.
 But 4x4 traction will be reassuring in winter.